feliixx/mgodatagen/README.md

-                               to the first two letters only ('name' => 'na') -a, --append                 if present, append documents to the collection without removing older documents or deleting the collection
+                               to the first two letters only ('name' => 'na') -a, --append                 if present, append documents to the collection without removing older documents or deleting the collection -n, --numWorker=<nb>         number of concurrent workers inserting documents in database.
+Default is number of CPU + 1

 connection infos:
   -h, --host=<hostname>        mongodb host to connect to (default: 127.0.0.1)